 Due to the significance of the substrate and the adhesive material, ceramic tile installation is a delicate task.
 With such an expanse of materials to work with, ANSI A108/A118/A136.1:2020 – American National Specifications For The Installation Of Ceramic Tile covers a range of installation guidelines.

 In fact, this American National Standard is not one single entity, but a comprehensive collection of specifications.
 In general, it is broken up into two parts: Installation Standards (A108) and Material Specifications (A118 and A136.1).

 As a compilation of voluntary standards for installing ceramic tile, each can be referenced or included in the ceramic tile sections of tile specifications.
-Adhering to standards for ceramic tile published by the Tile Council of North America (TCNA), an ANSI-accredited standards developing organization, is crucial for those involved in the industry, as these guidelines are largely depended upon.
-For example, if ceramic tiles that do not conform to ANSI A137.1—meaning that they are irregular in size and thickness—specialized methods might be needed for installation, raising labor and material costs.
+Adhering to standards for ceramic tile published by the Tile Council of North America (TCNA), an ANSI-accredited standards developing organization, is crucial for those involved in the industry, as professionals largely depend upon these guidelines.
+For example, if ceramic tiles do not conform to ANSI A137.1—meaning that they are irregular in size and thickness—specialized methods might be needed for installation, raising labor and material costs.